Why is there a Zofran Lawsuit

 How Long Do I Have to File a Zofran Lawsuit

 While this case is in its early stages, patients are advised to seek legal counsel immediately.
 If you wait, you could permanently lose all of your rights, even if a settlement occurs in the future.
-This is because every state has time limitations in which you can file a lawsuit for any injuries that you have sustained or could sustain.
-This is known as the statute of limitations, as is more thoroughly discussed in the next section.
-Every state has maximum time limitations on when an injury claim must be filed.
-These time restrictions are known as statutes of limitations.
+This is because every State has time limitations in which you can file a lawsuit for any injuries that you have sustained or could sustain.
+This is known as the statute of limitations: every State has maximum time limitations on when an injury claim must be filed.
 If a claim is not filed against the manufacturer, sellers and healthcare providers before the statute of limitation expires, the injured persons are forever prevented from bringing a claim against the entities and persons who may be liable for their injuries.

 If you have been potentially injured by the use of Zofran, please call us as soon as possible so that we can review your situation and determine whether or not your statute of limitations has expired.
 Every day you wait to retain an attorney may be the last day you can bring a claim.

-Why Should I Select McNamara Goldsmith to Handle my Zofran Case
+Why Should I Select McNamara Law Firm, PLLC to Handle my Zofran Case

-Our law firm combines over one-hundred-years of litigation experience and is considered a top Tucson medical malpractice law firm.
+Our law firm has decades of litigation experience and is considered a top Tucson medical malpractice law firm.
 Defective drugs are a special focus of our practice.
 We have secured millions of dollars in settlements and judgments for our clients.
-In litigation such as this, a local Tucson law firm offers you the value of personal service.
+In litigation such as this, a local Tucson law firm also offers you the value and comfort of personal service and attention.